bfreuden/jboss-modules-demo/README.md

 for instance I've not been able to find how to unload a module, to get JBoss module actually close module jars, and to use permissions inside the module descriptor.

+# Running the demo

+First do a compilation that will create the jars and create the JBoss modules directory:

+`mvn package -DskipTests`

+Then you can run unit tests of the **greeter-app** Maven module.
+Note that the **Test6_SecurityManagerError** test has to be run with the following VM args:

+`-Djava.security.manager -Djava.security.policy=security.policy`

+# Maven modules of the demo

 The demo consists in 4 Maven modules.